 4.3.6 Attributes

 S-100 defines attributes as either simple or complex.
 S-111 uses eight types of simple attributes; they are listed in Table 4.1.
-There are no complex attributes
+There are no complex attributes.
+A compound attribute is an array containing multiple simple, and possibly dissimilar, attribute types.